JoaoLopesF/RemoteDebug/README.md

 ## Wishlist

+    - An app to RemoteDebug like SerialDebug have.
     - Http page to begin/stop the telnet server
     - Authentication as telnet support (kerberos, etc.) to support production environment